jdanil/skunkworks/docs/decision-log/package-manager.md

 - You may be depending on a package that is not updated frequently, which depends on another package that got an important upgrade.
   In this case, if the version range specified by your direct dependency does not cover the new sub-dependency version, you are stuck waiting for the author.
-- A sub-dependency of your project got an important security update and you don’t want to wait for your direct-dependency to issue a minimum version update.
+- A sub-dependency of your project got an important security update, and you don’t want to wait for your direct-dependency to issue a minimum version update.
 - You are relying on an unmaintained but working package and one of its dependencies got upgraded.
-  You know the upgrade would not break things and you also don’t want to fork the package you are relying on, just to update a minor dependency.
+  You know the upgrade would not break things, and you also don’t want to fork the package you are relying on, just to update a minor dependency.
-- Your dependency defines a broad version range and your sub-dependency just got a problematic update so you want to pin it to an earlier version.
+- Your dependency defines a broad version range, and your sub-dependency just got a problematic update, so you want to pin it to an earlier version.

 #### Yarn Path